Sign in →

 Collection Instructions: Perform microtomy and prepare five separate 10-micron sections.
 Each section (scroll) must be placed in a separate sterile container for submission.

-Specimen Type: Scrapings, swabs
+Specimen Type: Scrapings

 Sources: Eye, ocular, cornea